ajay-dhangar/algo/docs/Object Oriented Programming/4-pillars-of-oops.md

 ---
 id: pillars-of-oops
-title: Pillars of OOP: Abstraction, Encapsulation, Inheritance, Polymorphism
+title: "Pillars of OOP: Abstraction, Encapsulation, Inheritance, Polymorphism"
 sidebar_label: Pillars of OOP
 sidebar_position: 4
 description: "The four main pillars of OOP are abstraction, encapsulation, inheritance, and polymorphism.
 These principles provide a foundation for creating robust and reusable code in object-oriented systems."